maoosi/maoosi/README.md

 ### Hi 🖖

 I'm Sylvain (:seel-vahn), hands-on CTO and Product Engineer with 14+ years of experience building things for the web.
 Creator of the open-source ◭ [Prisma-AppSync](https://github.com/maoosi/prisma-appsync) library.
-Founder at [Kuizto](https://kuizto.co) (launching 2023).
+Founder at [Kuizto](https://kuizto.co) (launching soon).
 Previously CTO at [Travis](https://www.travistravis.co/plan-a-trip); Tech.
 Director at [Clemenger BBDO](https://www.clemengerbbdo.com.au/).

-- 🍉 Founder at [Kuizto](https://kuizto.co), like Netflix but for your daily food!
+- 🍉 Founder at [Kuizto](https://kuizto.co), kinda like Spotify or Netflix, but for your daily cooking!
 - ⚡️ Worked on a wide variety of projects with Airbnb, MARS, Amazon and [many other clients](https://sylvainsimao.com).
 - 🧳 Previously CTO at [Travis](https://www.travistravis.co/plan-a-trip) an early-stage startup building a collaborative travel planning app.
 - 👨🏽‍💻 Interested in Full-stack web dev `.html`, `.js`, `.css`, `.ts`, `.vue`, `.svelte`, `.gql`, `.prisma`, `.cdk`.